kriserickson/kriserickson.github.com/_drafts/the-state-of-html-mobile-frameworks-in-2016.md

 and was pleasantly with.
 A fair bit has changed with what was written in the article, and they have just recently released [OnSen UI 2](https://onsen.io/blog/onsen-ui-2-is-here/).
 Like Ionic 2, it is pretty much a complete rewrite and is no longer based on Angular.
-They have switched to using the [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements), and because of this they allow using a Vanilla JS, Angular 2 or React as the binding framework.
+They have switched to using the [Custom Elements API](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements), as the way that their &lt;on-sen&gt; components are rendered, and because of this they allow using a Vanilla JS, Angular 1, Angular 2, React, [Vue](https://vuejs.org/) or even [Meteor](https://www.meteor.com/) as the binding framework.
+They also provide two separate and automatically rendered skins, Material (for Android) and iOS.

+Like Ionic, their value add (monetization strategy) is adding features on backend (push notifications, live app updating) as well as a build server, and a even Cloud IDE.
+Unlike Ionic this is under a different name called [Monaca](https://monaca.io/), which does not require use of OnSen, but clearly favours it.

+When reviewing a earlier version of OnSen, it required using [Yeoman](http://yeoman.io/) to Scaffold the application.
+The latest version uses the [Monaca CLI](https://docs.monaca.io/en/manual/development/monaca_cli/) which is a slick CLI that even shows previews of the templates when selecting them.
+It's not as full featured as the Ionic CLI, but I believe a lot of the functionality missing might be

+#### Framework 7